Bug #2449: knb unicode identifier create and get failures

 Due to the impossibility to guarantee that all URLs are handled by Tomcat as they are in proxy servers, Tomcat should always be secured as if no proxy restricting context access was used.

-#2 Updated by Robert Waltz about 9 years ago
+#2 Updated by Robert Waltz over 9 years ago

 On the CNs, it was necessary for the addition of the following lines to catalina.properties